psychemedia/storytelling-notes/ass-tablecloth-stick.md

-# The Ass, The Table and the sticky
+# The Ass, The Table and the Stick

 I told this as Jack and North Wind (Asbjornsen Moe )